RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

    **Step 2:** Edit both `.env` files and replace the placeholders with your actual credentials:
    - Database settings (PostgreSQL or SQLite)
-   - OpenAI API key (for AI content generation)
+   - OpenAI API key OR Claude API key (for AI content generation)
    - Social media OAuth credentials (for platform integration)
    - Slack settings (optional)